-The Radio Liberty firings occurred in a two-day purge orchestrated last month by the management of RFE/RL who used specially hired guards to provide the necessary degree of coercion.
+The management of Radio Free Europe/Radio Liberty orchestrated a two-day purge of about 40 Radio Liberty journalists, broadcasters, web editors, video editors and technical staffers.
+Specially hired guards were used to provide the necessary degree of coercion.
 After being deceived into believing that employees would finally be getting medical insurance, moving to a new facility, and receive new training, Radio Liberty journalists saw RFE/RL’s American officials use their security guards to block the entrance to the building and instead announce the employees’ terminations.
 The management of the U.S. taxpayer-funded broadcasting station then prevented longtime Radio Liberty radio hosts and website editors from airing and posting their human rights programs and did not even allow them to say good bye to their radio listeners and website visitors.

 For further information, please contact: